Bachelor of Arts in Library Science and Media

 Your Courses in Library Science and Media

-Locate yourself in the world of information with your Bachelor of Arts in Library Science and Media.
-Your online courses include such topics as cognition, instructional design, and literature for children and teens.
+Locate yourself in the world of information with your library science degree from Ashford University.
+Your online library science degree courses include such topics as cognition, instructional design, and literature for children and teens.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.